azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

     print(compute_target.status.serialize())
 ```

-The cluster VM(s) will take around 2-4 minutes to spin up (looks like this got a lot faster as of May 2019 :clap:).
+The cluster VM(s) will take around 2-4 minutes to spin up :clap:.

 As we can see, we can configure our minimum and maximum cluster size and
 the VM size.
 In our example, we'll stick with a medium VM